zenml-io/zenml/README.md

 ![The long journey from experimentation to production.](docs/book/.gitbook/assets/intro-zenml-overview.png)

 ZenML provides a user-friendly syntax designed for ML workflows, compatible with any cloud or tool.
-It enables centralized pipeline management, allowing data scientists to write code once and effortlessly deploy it across various infrastructures.
+It enables centralized pipeline management, allowing developers to write code once and effortlessly deploy it across various infrastructures.

 <div align="center">
     <img src="docs/book/assets/stack.gif">